 If you know that you won’t retain status with BA now, you may want to lock in a year of Virgin status by doing this.
 It is especially good if you are Virgin Gold and fly domestically.

-As a Virgin Gold, you would have access to the very smart new Aer Lingus lounge in T2 when flying Little Red.
+As a Virgin Gold, you would have access to the very smart new Aer Lingus lounge in Terminal 2 when flying Little Red.

 More prosaicly, a Virgin Gold also gets lounge access at Edinburgh, Aberdeen and Manchester when flying Little Red.
 At Manchester Terminal 3, you can use the attractive Escape lounge that I visited in 2013.